 Dedicated first-class ground escort, recently refreshed amenities, oversized bathrooms.

-Subpar international first-class lounge in Shanghai, seat isn't fully enclosed, aging IFE system.
+Subpar international first-class lounge in Shanghai, seat not fully enclosed, aging inflight entertainment system.

 Some people fall in love with a sports team during their childhood.
 For others, it’s a particular movie or music album.
 For me, it was Lufthansa first class.

 When I started collecting miles and points at the ripe age of 16, I stupidly hoarded them.
 I didn’t want to “waste” points, so used them sparingly … until I needed to travel home from Europe one summer.
-I couldn’t find much business-class award availability in August 2011, so decided to splurge for a Lufthansa first-class award.
+I couldn’t find much business-class award availability in August 2011, so I splurged for a Lufthansa first-class award.
 I remember landing in America, wowed by the entire experience.

 While not that much has changed with Lufthansa first-class since then, that’s not necessarily a bad thing.
-Sure, there are more exciting and private first-class products, but after my recent flight from Shanghai (PVG) to Frankfurt (FRA), I’m still in love with Lufthansa’s first-class product, especially on the Airbus A380.
+Sure, there are more exciting and private first-class products, but after a flight from Shanghai to Frankfurt, I’m still in love with Lufthansa’s first-class product, especially on the Airbus A380.

-I booked my golden ticket as a multicity journey from Kiev, Ukraine, as part of a fare sale earlier this year.
+I booked my ticket as a multicity journey from Kiev, Ukraine, as part of a fare sale.
 My outbound flight from Kyiv (IEV) to Zurich, Switzerland (ZRH), to Bangkok, Thailand (BKK), was aboard Swiss’s flagship first-class product, and this return trip was from Shanghai to Frankfurt and back to Kyiv.
-We paid less than $2,500 for that multicity ticket, a relative steal compared to the typical $7,000-plus fares.
+We paid less than $2,500 (about £2,000) for that multicity ticket, a relative steal.

 The good news about Lufthansa first class is that you don’t need to go searching for fare sales and mistake fares.
-It’s easily booked with miles and points — as long as you know what you’re doing.
-Here at TPG, we’ve dedicated numerous posts to help you redeem your miles for Lufthansa first class.
+It’s easily booked with miles and points, as long as you know what you’re doing.
+Here at TPG, we’ve dedicated numerous posts to helping you redeem your miles for Lufthansa first class.
 I won’t rehash the details here, but be sure to check out our ultimate guide to booking Lufthansa first-class awards.
-And with the launch of the TPG Points Lab, we’ve even crunched the numbers on which U.S. routes have the most first-class award seats.

 It’s easy to tell how much an airline cares about its first-class passengers by looking at how much they invest in the ground experience at outstations.
 For instance, Emirates operates its own lounges in most destinations to completely control the ground experience.
 Even though Lufthansa doesn’t operate a lounge in Shanghai, they’ve clearly invested in making the first-class ground experience as seamless as possible.

-After arriving at Shanghai Pudong’s Terminal 2, I found signs for Lufthansa.
+After arriving at Shanghai Pudong (PVG) Terminal 2, I found signs for Lufthansa.
 I needed to clear a preliminary security check to enter the terminal and, once inside, made my way to Check-in Area C for the Lufthansa Group check-in counters.

 While the economy and business-class check-in lines were quite long, there was no wait for first class.
-There was an agent at the front of the first-class line verifying eligibility before I was allowed to approach thet we counter.
+There was an agent at the front of the first-class line verifying eligibility before I was allowed to approach the counter.

 Lufthansa first-class passengers had access to Air China First Class Lounge No. 71 in Shanghai.

-There was a small business center and luggage storage just off to the right of the entrance.
+There was a small business centre and luggage storage just off to the right of the entrance.

-The centerpiece of the lounge was the bar and buffet, which was set up with an assortment of western and Asian specialties.
+The centrepiece of the lounge was the bar and buffet, which was set up with an assortment of western and Asian specialities.